 - The main villain of the James Bond novel The Man with the Red Tattoo has dedicated himself to follow the old Samurai ethics, and in the climax, he follows his failure to defeat Bond in a duel with seppuku.

 - In the Choose Your Own Adventure book Secret of the Ninja, The Protagonist and their best friend Danai pull Time Travel to evade a powerful curse.
 One of the paths leads them to meet the samurai Sashami, who's about to abandon a village he was ordered to protect since he knows it's a hopeless mission.
-Choosing to run away with him will lead to being caught by a local lord who will give them a "The Reason You Suck" Speech, force the time travelers to become his servants, and order Sashami to commit seppuku as punishment.
+Choosing to run away with him will lead to the three being caught by a local lord who will give them a "The Reason You Suck" Speech, force the time travelers to become his servants, and order Sashami to commit seppuku as punishment. note

 Live Action TV

 - A (supposedly) Ripped from the Headlines case from 1000 Ways to Die features a Japanese rock star who, after causing the death of his group's lead singer onstage (also featured earlier) and then thinking of himself as a total disgrace for the music industry, kills himself through seppuku.
-He slits his belly open with a katana, and then one of his bandmates (acting as his kaishakunnin) decapitates him.
+He slits his belly open with a knife, and then one of his bandmates (acting as his kaishakunnin) decapitates him.
 The case itself is called "Bull-Shido", a Punny Name based on bushido and "bullshit".

 - In one skit on Comedy Inc, a Japanese man is playing golf and misses a visibly easy shot.
 He then proceeds to break his golf bat and uses it to commit seppuku.
 His two white opponents watch him with complete composure; once he’s dead, one of them says, ‘Well, there goes the deal.’